 Fourth quarter marketing usually centers around Christmas.
 That could be a mistake.
 Data from the Census Bureau shows that 4th quarter sales make up 25-28% of retail spending over the year.
 Pew Research found that some retailers rely more on holiday spending than others, but even the most present-oriented rarely see more than 30% of revenue in the fourth quarter.
+A new report from Olvin updates data to include the pandemic.

 And that’s just retail spending.
 Healthcare spending doesn’t show a seasonal pattern at all.
 And, since we’re not all spending on presents the way we think we are, your customers can fit in some good-for-them expenditures at this time of year.